datasciencebr/jarbas/README.md

 ### Applicant

-An applicant is the person (congressperson or theleadership of aparty or government) who claimed the reimbursemement.
+An applicant is the person (congressperson or the leadership of a party or government) who claimed the reimbursemement.

 #### List applicants